splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

 Existing Splunk Observability Cloud users
 ------------------------------------------------------------------------------------------
 If an existing Observability Cloud user does not have a Splunk Cloud Platform account, create a Splunk Cloud Platform user for them and give it the ``o11y_access`` role.
-You do not need to assign the role any capabilities or indexes.
-The user can now access Splunk Cloud Platform (with access only to indexes that you assign to them) and can sign into Observability Cloud with SSO using their Splunk Cloud Platform credentials.
+You do not need to assign the ``o11y_access`` role any capabilities or indexes.
+The user can now access Splunk Cloud Platform and can sign into Observability Cloud with SSO using their Splunk Cloud Platform credentials.
+Splunk Cloud Platform and Observability Cloud Log Observer respect index access assigned to the user in Splunk Cloud Platform.
 The Observability Cloud user retains their existing Observability Cloud role.

-If an existing Observability Cloud user already has a Splunk Cloud Platform user, assign to the user the ``o11y_access`` role in the Splunk Cloud Platform instance that is paired with Splunk Observability Cloud.
+If an existing Observability Cloud user already has a Splunk Cloud Platform user, assign the ``o11y_access`` role to the user in the Splunk Cloud Platform instance.

 New users
 ------------------------------------------------------------------------------------------
 To add a new user to Splunk Observability Cloud after the integration is complete, a Splunk Cloud Platform administrator must do the following:

-1. Create a new local user in Splunk Cloud Platform or provision a new user with a third party IdP.
+1. Create a new user in Splunk Cloud Platform either locally or through a third party IdP.

 2. Give the new user the custom ``o11y_access`` role.
    You do not need to assign the role any capabilities or indexes.